superboySB/Awesome-Mobile-Crowdsensing/README.md

 # Awesome-Mobile-Crowdsensing
 This is a list of research resources on **Human-Machine Collaborative Sensing** by AI-Driven Unmanned Vehicles, including related papers, simulation codes and default algorithms.

 Prof. Liu often admonishes us with the phrase "**Talk is cheap, show me your code.**" We should focus on making practical contributions to the Internet of Things and Artificial Intelligence communities.
 To this end, this repository is continuously updated to help readers get inspired by our researches (including **not only our papers but also our codes**), and realize their ideas in their own field.
 To better align our research with industrial-grade applications, we always need to consider much more factors, including: larger scales, more agents, higher model training throughput, and faster simulation speeds.
 To this end, we explore several industrial tools and improve our somewhat outdated implementations of our previous research.
-For example, we adopted Salaforce's distributed training framework, called [Warp-Drive](https://catalog.ngc.nvidia.com/orgs/partners/teams/salesforce/containers/warpdrive), an extremely fast end-to-end reinforcement learning architecture on a single or multiple Nvidia GPUs.
+For example, we adopted Salasforce's distributed training framework, called [Warp-Drive](https://catalog.ngc.nvidia.com/orgs/partners/teams/salesforce/containers/warpdrive), an extremely fast end-to-end reinforcement learning architecture on a single or multiple Nvidia GPUs.

 ## Related Papers
 - [Ensuring Threshold AoI for UAV-assisted Mobile Crowdsensing by Multi-Agent Deep Reinforcement Learning with Transformer](https://ieeexplore.ieee.org/abstract/document/10181012)